 |Horseshoe Bossier City Hotel & Casino||Bossier City||Louisiana|

 |The Cromwell||Las Vegas||Nevada|

 |The Linq||Las Vegas||Nevada|

-This list highlights only Caesars Entertainment owned venues, so if your favorite casino doesn’t appear here, just make a quick phone call and ask for the table games manager there.
-They’ll be able to answer immediately as to the status of Mississippi Stud, and the friendlier ones will even help you find the game if their house doesn’t currently offer it at this time.
+This list highlights only Caesar’s Entertainment owned venues.
+If your favorite casino doesn’t appear here, just make a quick phone call and ask for the table games manager there.
+They’ll be able to answer immediately, and the friendlier ones will even help you find the game if their house doesn’t currently offer it.

 Strategic Considerations for Mississippi Stud

 With poker-based hand rankings, multiple player decision points, and even bet sizing options, Mississippi Stud can provide an entertaining, interactive gameplay experience.

 Accordingly, the game relies on “card sense,” mathematical skill, and dumb luck (although luck plays a role as it does in any gambling game).